德州儀器 (TXN) 2023 Q2 法說會逐字稿

 Rafael R. Lizardi - CFO and Senior VP of Finance & Operations

 • Well, the days depend on revenue, of course, but on the dollars -- has an upward bias.
 So there's very likely that the dollars will go up in Q3.
-Of course -- and you know this is right, but inventory is on the balance sheet at one point in time, but it's meant to support the future growth, and 200 days is about couple of quarters' worth of inventory in various stages of finish.
+Of course -- and you know this, right, but inventory is on the balance sheet at one point in time, but it's meant to support the future growth, and 200 days is about couple of quarters' worth of inventory in various stages of finish.

 • Stacy Aaron Rasgon - Senior Analyst